top of page

 Bed and Breakfasts/Inns

-Usually on our trips to Ptown in the past we have stayed at Bed and Breakfasts or Inns.
-Our favorite is the Brass Key, but we also have enjoyed Lands End Inn, Crown Pointe, Red Inn.
+On our past trips to Provincetown, we usually stayed at bed-and-breakfasts or inns.
+Our favorite is the Brass Key, but we also have enjoyed Lands End Inn, Crown Pointe, and the Red Inn.

 Airbnb/VRBO

-On our last trip to Provincetown we stayed at a nice airbnb.
-There are lots of options through town.
-Commercial Street is the main road in town that everyone walks.
+On our most recent trip to Provincetown, we stayed at a nice Airbnb.
+There are plenty of rental options throughout town.
+Commercial Street is the main road where most people walk.

 Hotels

-There are no big Marriott/Hilton type properties in town.
-There are some smaller hotels and lots of places to rent space rom!
+There are no large Marriott- or Hilton-style properties in town.
+Instead, you’ll find smaller hotels and plenty of places available to rent!

 How to get to town

-Provincetown sits on the tip of caped code and thus is not the easiest location to reach.
-There are three main ways to get to town.
-Driving around the cape, flying into Boston and taking the ferry across, and also flying straight to Ptown from Boston on a 10~ person plane.
+Provincetown sits at the tip of Cape Cod, so it isn’t the easiest location to reach.
+There are three main ways to get to town: driving around the Cape, flying into Boston and taking the ferry across, or flying directly to Provincetown on a small 10'ish person plane.

 Modes of Transportation